-Kora National Park Kenya is the former home of famed wildlife conservationist, George Adamson, or ‘baba ya Simba’ (Father of Lions).
+Kora National Park Kenya certainly the former home of famed wildlife conservationist, George Adamson, or ‘baba ya Simba’ (Father of Lions).
 It was here that the lion Elsa, of Born Free fame, lived.
-The former reserve had serious problems with poachers in the 1980s and 1990s – George Adamson was murdered by poachers here in 1989.
-There are plans for creating a lion sanctuary at Kora.
-Until then, the main appeal is its pristine, untouched wilderness, which can be explored by any self-sufficient adventurer.
+The former reserve had serious problems with poachers in the 1980s and 1990s.
+George Adamson also murdered by poachers in 1989.
+There are plans for creating a lion sanctuary at Kora.Wildlife & Animals – Kora National Park

 The weather and climate of Kora are comparable to that of Kenya in general.
 More info:

 Kora is 280km/173mi to the northeast of Nairobi.
 A fully-equipped 4×4 is essential.
-If on an independent trip, it is advisable to travel with a companion.
+If on an independent trip, it is also advisable to travel with a companion.